animal-tree/Writing-stuff/Stuff54-in-progress.md

 ### Painting with differentiable topologies and light: reconstructing physics from camera image without data(sets)

 Can also work like NeRF but from one image.
-Use light and assortments of shapes whose topologies can change.
+Use light Gaussians and assortments of shapes whose topologies can change.

 Then trace (optimize) that light to the pixels of a camera to optimize MSE of image.